vallurisundeep/storybook/README.md

 Layer 3 — What this means

 "The drift we're seeing isn't a people problem — it's a process and tooling problem.
 Nobody has a system that tells them what exists, what's been approved, and what's the right thing to use.
 That's exactly what this solution addresses."

+1. External Widget Content Configuration and Admin Utility The team aims to enable client-specific widget availability from a library of one hundred eighty widgets, exposing only a subset (e.g., 20) per client or client type (e.g., Medicaid, Medicare, employer plans, commercial).
+The current problem is that manual, code-based changes for each client cause repeated deployments and slower delivery.
+The impact includes inconsistent client experiences and scalability limits.
+The proposed solution is a super-admin configurable, config-driven admin flow/utility to manage widget exposure by client and client type, with feature controls to enable or disable capabilities such as “create reports” and dashboards per client.
+The widget library must be exposed to support selective configuration, and solutions should avoid backend overhauls unless necessary.

+Action Items

+Design and implement a super-admin, config-driven admin flow to configure widget availability by client and client type; support examples like Medicaid, Medicare, employer plans, and commercial; expose library of one hundred eighty widgets for selective enablement -- [Insert Name]SandeepanJKAK 2026-12-31

+Define and document feature control rules to enable/disable capabilities (e.g., “create reports,” dashboards) per client; ensure alignment with client types and future rebate content exposure -- [Insert Name] 2026-12-31

+Provide high-level estimates and a sprint-level plan for the configuration utility and widget exposure work; include considerations for minor UI differences between internal vs. external audiences -- [Insert Name]

+2. Landing Page Experience: Config-Driven, Client-Specific Client landing pages need to vary by client or client type (e.g., Walmart employer plan vs. health plan), with different content blocks, feature modules, and future AI insights.
+The current challenge is that landing pages require code changes and deployments for variations, impacting time-to-market and increasing maintenance overhead.
+The solution is to build a config-driven landing page experience controlled by the same admin utility/feature-control framework, enabling modular composition (e.g., dashboards, small insight containers, BI widgets) and client-level configuration.
+Integration with the dashboard builder and BI work is required, including a plain canvas where clients’ needed content is placed and configured.

+Action Items

+Define landing page configuration schema and modules (content blocks, dashboard components, insight containers) to be applied per client/client type; align with admin utility -- [Insert Name]SandeepanJKAK

+Coordinate with BI/dashboard builder efforts to ensure the landing page can embed reusable components and support a plain canvas placement model -- [Insert Name]Sathish

+Produce sprint-wise estimates and a delivery plan for the landing page configuration capability, including future AI-driven insights placement -- [Insert Name]

+3. Experience Tied to Pods and External vs. Internal Behavior An experience is tied to a pod; the interface remains the same for internal and external audiences but behaves differently.
+The main challenge is scoping effort so that behavior differences are handled primarily via UI/feature toggles rather than backend overhauls.
+This reduces complexity and isolates changes to configuration and UI behavior.

+Action Items

+Specify behavior differences between internal and external audiences for the chat experience and related UI; ensure minimal backend impact and include effort in sprint planning -- [Insert Name]

+4. Feedback and Enhancement Mechanism (Client and Admin Visibility) Current feedback handling is bare minimum.
+The goal is to build a robust mechanism: capture feedback via in-app form, store it, expose an internal admin role view to review and update statuses, and provide client visibility into submitted feedback and status/resolution.
+Enhancements should be driven by feedback, and feature exposure (e.g., create reports, dashboards) will expand accordingly.
+Target dates mentioned include 12:31 and 11:15 for delivering parts of this body of work, ensuring visibility and status tracking for clients and admins.

+Action Items

+Implement in-app feedback capture tied to client accounts; persist in the database; build internal admin tooling to review, update status (e.g., resolved), and log actions -- [Insert Name] 11:15

+Build a client-facing feedback portal/view showing submitted feedback items, statuses, and updates; support notifications by internal admins/SEs to clients about resolutions -- [Insert Name] 2026-12-31

+Define an enhancement intake process linking feedback to capability exposure (e.g., enabling “create reports,” dashboards) and prioritize for release cycles on 11:15 and 12:31 -- [Insert Name] 11:15

+Enable “create reports” capability for eligible clients via feature controls; evaluate feasibility of related “write reports” and “stories” later; ensure dashboards can be enabled similarly -- [Insert Name] 2026-12-31

+5. Accessibility Readiness and Remediation Accessibility must meet relevant WA standards for customer needs.
+The current gap is unknown specific issues until the accessibility team provides feedback.
+The impact of non-compliance includes blocked deployments and customer dissatisfaction.
+The plan is to meet the accessibility team, receive findings, and allocate capacity in Sprints 47–51 to remediate issues so they can be closed out promptly.

+Action Items

+Schedule and conduct a review with the accessibility team; collect actionable findings mapped to WA standard levels -- [Insert Name]

+Reserve capacity in Sprints 47, 48, 49, 50, 51 to address accessibility feedback and complete remediation -- [Insert Name]

+Track closure of accessibility issues and verify support for customer-required levels of compliance -- [Insert Name]

+6. Rebate Reporting Exposure in Client Experience
+Once rebate reporting becomes available, related curated content should be exposed on client experiences and landing pages.
+The present dependency is the availability of rebate reporting; the impact is delayed value delivery if not integrated early.
+The solution is to plan configuration hooks and containers in the landing page/admin utility to enable rebate content exposure quickly upon readiness.

+Action Items

+Define configuration points and UI containers to expose rebate reporting content on client landing pages; align timing with rebate reporting availability -- [Insert Name]

+Prepare content curation guidelines and feature flags for enabling rebate reporting per client -- [Insert Name]

+AI Suggestions

+AI has identified the following issues that were not concluded in the meeting or lack clear action items; please pay attention:

+Ownership gaps: Multiple tasks list no explicit executors beyond names referenced for socialization (e.g., Sandeepan, JK, AK, Sathish).
+Assign a single accountable owner for each action item and clarify supporting roles to avoid delays.

+Ambiguous dates and dual milestones: “11:15” and “12:31” were cited as targets without explicit year or scope partitioning.
+Specify exact scope for each milestone, confirm the year if applicable, and define which features land on 11:15 vs. 12:31 to manage expectations.

+Accessibility scope and compliance level: WA standards were mentioned without selecting target compliance level(s) or defining test protocols.
+Confirm the exact standard level (e.g., WCAG 2.x AA) and finalize the audit plan, tooling, and acceptance criteria before Sprint 47 begins.

+Rebate reporting dependency risk: Exposure of rebate content depends on rebate reporting availability with no timeline stated.
+Establish dependency tracking, a target availability date, and a contingency plan if rebate reporting slips.

+Internal vs. external behavior definition: The chat experience and other UI behaviors are assumed to be UI-only differences, but no concrete specification exists.
+Produce a detailed behavior matrix and validation plan to prevent late discovery of backend needs.